qmlbook/qmlbook/docs/shaders/shaders.rst

 .. rubric:: Setting up the scene

-First we setup our scene, with a grid centered in the field and our source image be displayed.
+First, we set up our scene, with a grid centered in the field and our source image be displayed.

 .. literalinclude:: src/effects/redlense1.qml
     :start-after: M1>>